WillMatthews/SimSPAD/README.md

 SiPMs use a vast array of single photon avalanche diodes (SPADs) to enable single photon detection at an exceptionally high count rate.

 For the purposes of my DPhil, I investigated using SiPMs with application of high-performance receivers for optical wireless communications.
-SiPMs consequently have turned out to be extremely good detectors as they have a high bandwidth, high gain, and large area when contrasted with other silicon based photodetectors.
+SiPMs consequently have turned out to be extremely good detectors as they have a high bandwidth, high gain, and large area when contrasted with other silicon based photo-detectors.

 SiPMs unfortunately experience recovery-time based nonlinearity, which is due to the recharge period each microcell undergoes after detection oh a photon.
 Interestingly, there are unobservable parameters inside the device as a result which dictate the shape of the output.
 These unobservable parameters include both the array average photon detection efficiency, and the mean fired charge per microcell.
-This simulation allows both simulation of SiPMs for arbitary optical input, and observation of those unobservable parameters.
+This simulation allows both simulation of SiPMs for arbitrary optical input, and observation of those unobservable parameters.

 Simulation also allows for more complicated experiments to be performed in a contained environment where transmitter effects, thermal noise and more can be eliminated.